 Threshold monitoring can also be turned off, in these cases ‘OFF’ is used.

-For countries in which Taxamo is acting as a Service Provider rather than as an Intermediary, you have the ability to enable tax calculation on a per-country basis, which will show in this column as either ENABLED or DISABLED.
+For countries in which you are using Advantage rather than Assure, you can enable tax calculation on a per-country basis, which will show in this column as either ENABLED or DISABLED.

-Please contact us If you would like to switch to Intermediary Plus as it may require review from our compliance team.
+Please contact us if you would like to enable our Assure service for any particular region as it requires a review from our compliance team.

-All of your transactions are viewable and stored in one location via the ‘Transactions’ dashboard on the left sidebar of your Taxamo account portal.
-The transactions dashboard is populated as your global transactions are routed through the Taxamo service.
+All of your transactions are viewable and stored in one location via the ‘Transactions’ dashboard on the left sidebar of the dashboard.
+The transactions dashboard is populated as your global transactions are routed through the service.

 In this section, you have the following options: